senasgr-eth/junkcoincore-fdn/README.md

   <img src="https://github.com/Junkcoin-Foundation/junkcoin-docs/blob/main/assets/logos/logo-junkcoin-horizontal-2500px.png" alt="Junkcoin Logo" width="350"/>
 </p>

-# Junkcoin Core Wallet
+# Junkcoin Core

-The **Junkcoin Core Wallet** repository hosts the source code for the core wallet of Junkcoin, a historic blockchain launched on **May 3, 2013**, and revived in **November 2024**.
+The **Junkcoin Core** repository hosts the source code for the core of Junkcoin, a historic blockchain launched on **May 3, 2013**, and revived in **November 2024**.
 Designed as a fork of Litecoin, Junkcoin combines the reliability of Litecoin with exciting features like **random bonus blocks**, making mining a unique and engaging experience.

-This repository serves as the foundation for the development, maintenance, and continuous improvement of the Junkcoin Core Wallet, ensuring stability, security, and performance.
+This repository serves as the foundation for the development, maintenance, and continuous improvement of the Junkcoin Core, ensuring stability, security, and performance.

 ## Branches
 This repository follows a clear branching strategy: